Soiling; Incontinence - stool; Constipation - encopresis; Impaction - encopresis

 - Taking flavored mineral oil for a short period of time.
 This is only a short-term treatment because mineral oil interferes with the absorption of calcium and vitamin D.

-- Seeing a pediatric gastroenterologist when these treatments aren't enough.
+- Seeing a pediatric gastroenterologist when these treatments are not enough.
 The doctor may use biofeedback, or teach the parents and child how to manage encopresis.

 - Seeing a psychotherapist to help the child deal with associated shame, guilt, or loss of self-esteem.